 Palmerston North to Wellington

 There are two routes between Palmerston North and Wellington.
 The most direct follows the west coast, through the small towns of Levin, Waikanae, and Paraparaumu.
 There are nice beaches along this stretch of coast, including Foxton, Otaki, Waikanae, and Paraparaumu.
-Off the coast is Kapiti Island, an important wildlife sanctuary and one of the best places in New Zealand to observe the kiwi bird in the wild.
+Off the coast are Kapiti Island, an important wildlife sanctuary and one of the best places in New Zealand to observe the kiwi bird in the wild.

 The other route follows the other side of the Tararua Mountain Range, along state Highway 2.
-This is the more scenic, if longer, drive.
+This is the more scenic if longer, drive.
 Towns include Woodville, Masterton, Carterton, and Featherston.
 South of Masterton, near the town of Martinborough, is the Wairarapa wine region, one of the best areas for pinot noir and other wines in New Zealand.
 It's a popular area for Wellingtonians to enjoy a weekend break.

 New Zealand's political capital, Wellington is also often described as the cultural capital of the country.
 With a magnificent harbor, great cafes and nightlife and many cultural and artistic events happening, it's a truly international city.